 Vodafone, for example, was engulfed in a years-long tax battle with the Indian government.
 The country decided to retroactively tax one of Vodafone’s overseas mergers, a move the company claimed “violates international legal protections”.

 Many have labelled India’s approach to corporate taxation as ‘tax terrorism’.
 Either way, an entrepreneur used to a reliable set of homogenous laws can soon find himself overwhelmed with the emerging world’s tedious and dispersed tax regulations.

 Companies large and small are often reluctant to modify their corporate identity to cater to the local tastes.
 And while very few value-neutral products can probably get away with it, most businesses will have to make significant cultural concessions to make it abroad.

-In North America, Red Bull is often recognizable by its trademark red, blue and silver packaging.
+In North America, Red Bull is often recognisable by its trademark red, blue and silver packaging.
 In China, however, the Red Bull can looks nothing like its western counterpart.
 It’s smaller, and rather than silver and blue, red and gold dominate the aluminium wrap.
 Why?
 Because in China, red brings good luck, while gold is associated with wealth and happiness.

 On the other hand, Holland & Barrett – a healthy food retailer from the UK – crashed and burned in China.
 They lacked the necessary variety in their products to bridge the cultural gap and even blundered on portioning.
 Oblivious to its price-sensitive consumer base, they opted for the same containers as in their home country, rather than introduce smaller, less expensive bottles.